wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-java-custom-upload.md

 This topic explains how to upload a custom Java web app to [Azure Web App] Web Apps.
 Included is information that applies to any Java website or web app, and also some examples for specific applications.

-Note that Azure provides a means for creating Java web apps using the Azure Management Portal's configuration UI, and the Azure gallery, as documented at [Create a Java web app in Azure](/documentation/articles/web-sites-java-get-started).
+, and the Azure gallery ,  or the Azure gallery .Note that Azure provides a means for creating Java web apps using the Azure Management Portal's configuration UI, and the Azure gallery, as documented at [Create a Java web app in Azure](/documentation/articles/web-sites-java-get-started).
 This tutorial is for scenarios in which you do not want to use the Azure Management Portal configuration UI or the Azure gallery.

 ## Configuration guidelines